Bakugo90/Laravel-auto-blade/README.md

 ## Contact

-If you have any questions or need further assistance, feel free to open an issue or contatct me.
+If you have any questions or need further assistance, feel free to open an issue or contatct me at <souroagorouko@gmail.com>.

 Happy coding!